 Applications are considered based on criteria listed and without regard to race, color, national origin, gender, disability, age or religion.
 Members or relatives of members of the Scholarship Selection Committee are not eligible.

 To get more information about either the scholarship program or applying for the journalism scholarship click the button below.

-Texas Auto Writers Association (TAWA) presented two $1,000 scholarships to students at the Texas Intercollegiate Press Association's (TIPA) Spring Convention awards ceremony on March 24 in Dallas.
-The scholarships, the Texas Auto Writers Association's Harold Gunn Journalism Award, were presented for the second consecutive year to four-year college/university undergraduate students.
+CORPUS CHRISTI, March 30, 2019 - Texas Auto Writers Association (TAWA) presented two $1,000 scholarships to students at the Texas Intercollegiate Press Association's (TIPA) Spring Convention awards ceremony on March 16 in Corpus Christi.
+The scholarships, the Texas Auto Writers Association's Harold Gunn Journalism Award, were presented for the third consecutive year to four-year college/university undergraduate students.

 TIPA (TexasIPA.org) is the oldest and largest state collegiate press association in the nation and has grown into one of the largest and most respected collegiate groups in the country.
 Held annually in various cities around Texas, the TIPA convention attracts about 500 students and faculty advisers from across the state, features 30 on-site competitions, more than 50 workshops and panel discussions for its student participants, awards recognitions, scholarship presentations to students representing two-year and four-year institutions, and recognition of the faculty Adviser of the Year.

 The TAWA scholarship application was opened in early 2018 to students who were pursuing a career in journalism.
 Requirements for applicants were: 1) be nominated by a member school in good standing with TIPA, 2) be classified as a junior at the member school at the time of application, 3) submit examples of their work, 4) be involved with their respective college/university student media, 5) and have at least a 3.0 Grade Point Average.